double16/linux-dev-workstation/VAGRANTUP.md

         # Populates git config
         user_name: Droopy Dog
         user_email: droppy@dogpound.nil
-        # Set the number of monitors, defaults to let the provider determine it
+        # Set the number of monitors, defaults to let the provider determine it.
+Not necessary when using RDP.
         monitors: 1
-        # Configure display resolution on startup, useful for providers that do not automatically resize
+        # Configure display resolution on startup, useful for providers that do not automatically resize.
+Not necessary when using RDP.
         resolution: 1440x1024
         # Optional Timezone, pulled from host machine if not specified
         timezone: America/Chicago